Pedal Peak District – a Cycle Friendly Peak District

-Carol Parsons said: “We want cyclists to see that the Peak District provides a top quality experience for all types of cyclists.
+Carol Parsons of Pedal Peak District said: “We want cyclists to see that the Peak District provides a top quality experience for all types of cyclists.
 We now have more cycle friendly cafes, pubs and accommodation in and around the Peak District.
 Investing in the business opportunities around cycling makes good economic sense and will help support a stronger, more vibrant rural economy.”

 The project has also provided over a dozen ‘Welcoming Cyclists’ and other business support workshops, produced 20 cycle route maps, nine inspirational short videos and linked up to a national ‘Cyclists Welcome’ scheme which helps people find cycle-friendly places to eat and stay.